Variables and Assignment#

 Exercises#

-Think what the printed result would be, then check in the shell:
+Think what the printed result would be, then press Try it live to check.

 Another to try: